micuentadecasa/agentsbase/docs/planning copy.md

 **(This is the description of the specific application you want the LLM to build.)**

-create a solution with an agent that reads a local file questions.md with sample questions, it reads line by line and call another agent that can answer questions,this other agent calls an llm to get an answer and returns the answer to the user.
+create a solution with an agent that gets a question from the user, this agent will create a prompt enhancing the question from the user,and another agent will use this enhanced prompt to answer to the user.

 ---